 Conclusion

-The role of materials in structural design is fundamental to ensure the safety and stability of buildings.
-The proper selection of materials, taking into account their specific properties and characteristics, is essential to achieve durable and resistant structures.
-Steel, concrete, timber and composite materials are popular choices in construction, each with their own advantages and disadvantages.
-Understanding how these materials influence structural design is crucial to designing safe, resource- and energy-efficient buildings.
+The role of materials in structural calculations is fundamental to ensuring the safety and stability of buildings.
+The appropriate selection of materials, taking into account their specific properties and characteristics, is essential for achieving durable and resistant structures.
+Steel, concrete, timber, and composite materials are popular choices in construction, each with its own advantages and disadvantages.
+Understanding how these materials influence structural calculations is crucial for designing buildings that are safe and efficient in terms of resources and energy.